jdiasn/lidarwind/README.rst

 .. note::
     Now lidarwind supports data from RPG cloud radars.
-If you are interested, have a look at: :any:`Radar usage section <rpg_usage>`
+If you are interested, have a look at Radar usage section.

 lidarwind is an open-source Python project that retrieves wind speed and direction profiles from Doppler velocity observations recorded by Doppler-capable instruments.
 Initially, this package was developed to work with observations from the WindCube-200s lidar, but with this new release, lidarwind starts to support data from RPG Cloud Radars.
 Currently, It can retrieve wind profiles from the PPI, 6-beam and DBS scanning strategies and calculate the Reynolds stress tensor matrix elements from the 6-beam observation.
 The package can be further extended to process data from other Doppler lidar and radar and from other scanning strategies.